hyperledger/fabric-samples/asset-transfer-basic/chaincode-external/README.md

 This will start the container and start the external chaincode service within it.

-## Finish installing the Asset-Transfer-Basic external chaincode
+## Finish deploying the Asset-Transfer-Basic external chaincode

-Finishing the installation of the chaincode on the test network can be done from the terminal you started the network from with the following commands (make sure the package-id is set to the right one):
+Finishing the deployment of the chaincode on the test network can be done from the terminal you started the network from with the following commands (make sure the package-id is set to the value you received above):

 ```
 setGlobals 2